suobset/skushagra/blog/2024-03-10-newsletter4/index.md

 I found PyGDB, a Python Package that acts as an API to GDB and helps us extend the functionality.
 So here's how everything works at the end:

 * Compile each program till the Assembly
-* Assembly with GDB flags
+* Assemble with GDB flags
 * Start GDB, and my own Python program that notices each GDB step and notes down the execution state
 * Output this data to a file, and you have a trace :D